Learn how to get trusted nutrition advice that’s appropriately applicable to you, and what you should steer clear of.

 5 Questions To Ask Yourself To See If You Should Listen To That Nutrition Advice

-No matter what you’re seeing trending in the health, nutrition, and wellness space there are a few simple questions to ask yourself to streamline your actions of whether or not to buy a certain product or follow a specific trend or diet.
+No matter what nutrition advice you seek, there are a few simple questions you can ask yourself.
+These questions will streamline your decision-making process!
+You’ll immediately know whether or not to buy into a trend or follow a new diet.

 Here is what you need to keep in mind to see if this is really worth your time, energy, and resources.

-The most important thing to consider on your wellness journey is your wellness vision, but it’s often overlooked.
+The most important thing to consider on your wellness journey is your wellness vision.
+Oftentimes, this simple goal is overlooked.

 Your wellness vision is what you want and desire your life to look like.
-It’s a detailed vision and set of overarching goals of how you would ideally design your life — from how you feel, think, act, show up daily.
-It outlines what you might do throughout a day, from the moment you wake up to the moment you fall asleep.
+It’s your all-encompassing, “end-game” wellness goal if you will.
+A detailed vision and compilation of overarching goals.
+How you would ideally design your life — from how you feel, think and act to how you show up daily.
+It may even outline what you may do throughout the day, from the moment you wake up to the moment you fall asleep.

-On a deeper level it allows you to explore your wants, desires, and core needs without judgment, ego (or the shoulds to fit in/or belong), and without external pressure.
+On a deeper level, it allows you to explore your wants, desires, and core needs without judgment or external pressure.

-But more importantly, it includes why you want those things.
+But most importantly, it includes why you want those things.

-When you have a detailed wellness vision, it’s easier for you to filter nutrition and wellness information and only focus on the things that align with what you want to experience.
-You are better able to decipher which things may support you and which will not.
+When you have a detailed vision of wellness, it’s easy for you to filter nutrition and wellness information.
+You only focus on the things that align with what you want to experience.
+You’re better able to decipher what will support you and what will not.

-Once you have a wellness vision created, then you can ask yourself if the nutrition advice you’re hearing about aligns with it.
+Once you have a wellness vision created, you can then ask yourself if the nutrition advice you’re hearing aligns with it.

-2. What is Your Intention for Wanting to Listen to That Advice?
+2. What is Your Intention for Wanting to Listen to That Nutrition Advice?

-With your wellness vision in mind, start by asking yourself what is your intention behind wanting to try that advice.
-This is often the most important.
+With your wellness vision in mind, start by asking yourself the following, “What is your intention behind wanting to try that advice?”.
+This is often the most important question to consider.

-Is it because it’s aligned with your wellness vision or is it because you’re being “influenced” by the touted benefits because a few people online look like they’re “thriving” on it?
+Is it because it’s aligned with your wellness vision?
+Or, is it simply because you’re being “influenced” by the touted benefits that someone else boasted about?
+Because a few people online look like they’re “thriving” on it?

-I’m all about guinea pigging things to see what works and what doesn’t work — I did this for years in graduate school as a way to explore and discover certain foods that agreed with my body and optimized my health versus those that didn’t.
+I’m all about “guinea pigging” things to see what works and what doesn’t work.
+I did this for years in graduate school as a way to explore and discover certain foods and ways of eating to determine what agreed with my body and optimized my health, as opposed to those that didn’t.

-But, I tested the things that I truly thought would support my wellness vision, like giving up 3 cups of coffee a day and replacing it with herbal tea or reducing my stress by upping my meditation game.
+But, I tested the things that I truly thought would support my wellness vision.
+Such as giving up 3 cups of coffee a day and replacing them with herbal tea, or reducing my stress by upping my meditation game.

 The most important thing here is to ask yourself if this advice will support your wellness vision.
 If yes or you think so, then try it out.
-If not, there’s no need to test it.
+If not, there’s no need to move forward.

-3. Is it Coming From a Credible Source?
+3. Is The Nutrition Advice Coming From a Credible Source?

-Many of the things you see online today are just social media trends and they don’t have any data to back up the claims or studies to show the long-term side effects.
+Many of the things you see online today are just social media trends.
+They don’t have any data to back up their claims, or studies to show the long-term impact.

-Go to valuable resources that share evidence-based research and references to their articles or trusted resources like Nutrition Stripped, examine.com for supplements/trends, and one of our favorites Healthline.
+Seek out valuable resources that share evidence-based research and references.
+Listen to practitioners and experts who are accredited and licensed.
+Read their articles and blog posts, and utilize trusted resources like examine.com for supplements/trends, and one of our favorites, Healthline.

-Also, go to the source!
+Always, always, go to the source of the nutrition advice!
 Who started this trend?
+Why did they start it?
 What’s their background?
-What’s the research they provide?
+What research do they provide?
 Do you intuitively trust this person or align with them?

 With the growing influencer space, is this person paid to say this?
 Are they honestly and with integrity sharing with you that they are commissioned to work with that brand?
 Are they partnering with so many other supplement brands, for example, at the same time?
 How trustworthy are they?